 We cannot accept cardboard boxes.
 If you bring your paper documents in a cardboard box, the Iron Mountain representative will hand the box back to you after emptying its contents into the secure shredding bins.

-Yes, volunteers from the Gleaners will be present to collect any donations from our guests.
+Yes, volunteers from Gleaners Community Food Bank will be present to collect any donations from our guests.